AaronAlpha/YouFastEnough_PyGame/README.md

 "You Fast Enough? - [Aaron Bernard (LinkedIn)](https://www.linkedin.com/in/aaron-bernard-8bab28213/) and [Harshavardan Maheskumar (LinkedIn)](https://www.linkedin.com/in/harsha-vardan/)

-Contest required a submission that would later be uploaded onto YouTube ([YouTube Video Submission](https://www.youtube.com/watch?v=Ih0zuZ7bIUk))
+Contest required a submission that would later be uploaded onto [YouTube](https://www.youtube.com/watch?v=Ih0zuZ7bIUk

 Programming and Voice-over done by: Aaron Bernard (voice is sped up to meet submission limit of 5 mins - might sound different)